ghost-goblin/CySA/part2.md

 - Attribute-based (ABAC)
    + Based on policies
 - Mandatory (MAC)
+   + Mandatory Access control systems rely on the operating system to control what subjects can access and what action they can perforn
 - Manual review
 ## Cloud access security broker (CASB)
 + Provide an additonal protection layer for accessing cloud-based applications